dfraiese/graph-mainframe/README.md

-# Personal open source developments

-Mainframe
-Applications for interpretation of OS system data

-MSL Curiosty
-Python program for get and save raw image's from NASA / JPL MSL Curiosty
+# Flow diagram of CONTROL-M mainframe job's networks

+This python program take an unload from CONTROL-M planner and generate a graph with individual jobs